Lai Teck: Biography

 Lai Teck was born under the name of Hoang A Nhac or Phạm Văn Đắc in the Bà Rịa (now Bà Rịa–Vũng Tàu province) in 1901.
-According to his successor Chin Peng, he curiously chose the party alias 'Wright' which, given the Chinese pronunciation of English words beginning with the letter 'r' soon became distorted to Lai Te.
-This was further mangled, depending on who was writing or speaking English, to 'Loi Teck', 'Lai Teck' and 'Lighter'.
+According to his successor Chin Peng, he curiously chose the party alias 'Wright' which was rendered into Chinese as 萊特 (pinyin: Láitè), the name's standard transcription.
+This name was often "retranslated" into English in various ways based on the various pronunciations of the characters in different Chinese languages.
+Thus, it was often written as 'Lai Teck' (from Hokkien; Pe̍h-ōe-jī: Lâi-te̍k) and 'Loi Teck' (from Cantonese; Jyutping: Loi^{4} Dak^{6}), or even reinterpreted as 'Lighter'.

 Lai Teck was believed to have served the French as a spy in Indochina but been uncovered.
 It was subsequently alleged that he was recruited by the British security services and brought to Singapore in 1934 to infiltrate the Communist Party of Malaya.

 At this he was highly successful, and by using the colonial police force to pick off his rivals within the party he rose through the hierarchy and became the leader of the party as its secretary general in April 1939.
-Perhaps because of this, he steered the Party on a course of non-confrontation with the British and wholly embraced the Communist International's new line of co-operation with the United States and the Western European powers against Nazi Germany and Japan.
+Perhaps because of this, he steered the party on a course of non-confrontation with the British and wholly embraced the Communist International's new line of co-operation with the United States and the Western European powers against Nazi Germany and Japan.

 Although many of the CPM's top personnel managed to flee Singapore before its capture by Japanese forces, Lai Teck did not and was picked up in a Japanese sweep shortly after in early March 1942.
 Although most communists were executed by the Japanese, Lai Teck walked free a few days later.
 Based on later evidence, including documents in Japanese archives, it now appears likely that Lai Teck saved his life by promising to act as a Japanese agent.